Alumni Mentor Program

 - Undergraduate Career Development Center

 - MiM Career Services

 If you are aware of job openings in your organization that are appropriate for our undergraduate and graduate students, please consider posting them on Handshake for our undergraduate students and on McDonough CareerView for our MBA students.

 Interested in knowing more about the top MBA talent pool available at McDonough?
-Explore their resumes with the resume book links provided.
-To view resume books based on industry and function, utilize the links provided on page two of each book below.
+Request to explore their resumes with the resume book request link provided below

 During the year, many of our student clubs organize Career Days where alumni play key roles as speakers, panelists, and guests.

 |September 25||Consulting & Real Estate|

 |November 6||Healthcare & Georgetown Women in Business (GWiB)|